-Hearing Australia has created a new resource for parents and families: Choices is a free resource for families of children who are newly diagnosed with hearing loss from birth to twelve years of age.
+Hearing Australia has a resource for parents and families: ‘Choices’ is a free resource for families of children who are newly diagnosed with hearing loss from birth to twelve years of age.
 The book provides valuable information to help families confidently make the right choices for their child throughout their hearing journey.

 Alison King, Hearing Australia’s Principal Audiologist, Paediatric Services says that, “Many parents, and particularly those whose child’s hearing loss is diagnosed close to birth, find themselves swept into a world that is completely unfamiliar.”